 Business Processes

-Detailed steps describing the interaction between business processes for each use case are specified in Use Cases | Mojaloop Documentation 2.0
+Detailed steps describing the interaction between business processes for each use case are specified in Use Cases | IPFI Documentation 2.0

-The principle use cases can be broadly classified into
+The principal use cases can be broadly classified into:

-simple payment - payment transfer from payer to payee.

-purchase - payment transfer from payer to payee, in exchange for goods or services.

-cash in/out - payment transfer from payer to payee, in exchange for cash.

-Use Case Summary
+Funds transfers, assigned to various categories, between account-holding institutions initiated by a customer of one of the institutions via that institution.

+Funds transfers between account-holding institutions initiated by a customer of one of the institutions via a third party.

+Currency conversion between an account-holding institution and a Foreign Exchange Provider (FXP).

+Funds Transfers and categories

+Funds transfers in an IPFI are categorised according to the characteristics of the transfer, which are based on the type of transfer (deposit, withdrawal, refund etc.), the characteristics of the two parties (individual, business, NGO etc.) and the initiator of the transfer.
+This contrasts with the approach taken in most existing ISO 20022 definitions, in which the transfer type is a tag.
+This categorisation allows the definition of the following standard use cases:

 P2P

-This use case describes the business process and business rules in which an individual End User initiates a transaction to send money to another individual End User who doesn’t belong to the same FSP as the Payer.
+This use case describes the business process and business rules in which an individual End User initiates a transaction to send money to another individual End User who may or may not belong to the same DFSP as the Payer.
 This is usually a remote transaction in which Payer and Payee are not in the same location.

 Agent-Initiated Cash-In

-This use case describes the business process and business rules in which a customer requests an agent of a different FSP to cash-in (deposit funds) to their account.
+This use case describes the business process and business rules in which a customer requests an agent of a different DFSP to cash-in (deposit funds) to their account.
 This is typically a face-to-face transaction in which the customer and the agent are in the same location.

 Agent-Initiated Cash-Out

-This use case describes the business process and business rules in which a customer requests that an agent of a different FSP to cash-out (withdraw funds) from their account.
+This use case describes the business process and business rules in which a customer requests that an agent of a different DFSP to cash-out (withdraw funds) from their account.
 This is typically a face-to-face transaction in which the customer and the agent are in the same location.

 Agent-Initiated Cash-Out Authorized on POS

-This use case describes the business process and business rules in which a customer requests an agent of a different FSP to cash-out (withdraw funds) from their account.
+This use case describes the business process and business rules in which a customer requests an agent of a different DFSP to cash-out (withdraw funds) from their account.
 In this use case, the agent initiates the transaction through a point-of-sale (POS) and the customer inputs OTP on POS to authorize the transaction.
 Alternatively, the agent can use POS to scan a QR code generated by a customer’s mobile app to initiate the transaction.

 Customer-Initiated Cash-Out

-This use case describes the business process and business rules in which a registered customer initiates a transaction to cash-out (withdraw funds) using an agent who doesn’t belong to the customer’s FSP.
+This use case describes the business process and business rules in which a registered customer initiates a transaction to cash-out (withdraw funds) using an agent who doesn’t belong to the customer’s DFSP.
 This is typically a face-to-face transaction in which the customer and the agent are in the same location.

 Customer-Initiated Merchant Payment

-This use case describes the business process and business rules in which an individual End User initiates a purchase transaction to pay a merchant who does not belong to the same FSP as the customer.
+This use case describes the business process and business rules in which an individual End User initiates a purchase transaction to pay a merchant who does not belong to the same DFSP as the customer.
 This is usually a face-to-face transaction when a customer buys goods or services at a merchant store.
 A variant of this use case is online payment, in which the online shopping system generates a QR code and displays it on a web page, and the consumer then scans the QR code by handset and completes the payment transaction.

 Merchant-Initiated Merchant Payment